laca-is/MASPY/README.md

 """
 Perceives the specified environment(s) and updates the agent's beliefs.
 Args:
-	env_name str or list[str]: The name of the environment or a list of environment names to perceive. env_name can also receive "all" and so all connected environments are perceived.
+    env_name str or list[str]: The name of the environment or a list of environment names to perceive. env_name can also accepts "all" to perceive all connected environments.
 Returns:
     None:
 """
 ___.perceive(env_name: str | list[str])